 Showing organizations and their leaders how to respond in the age of public backlash through:

 Originated the social media program within the Office of External Affairs for the Federal Emergency Management Agency

 Director of Communications and spokesperson for the Cruise Line International Association

 Started the Social Media Program within the Office of External Affairs for the Federal Emergency Management Agency

 Featured Speaker for the Harvard Kennedy School, University of Minnesota & National Rural Electric Cooperative Association

 Master of Science in Communications, Boston University

 Before starting her consulting firm, Molly was Director of Communications for the Cruise Line International Association (formerly known as the International Council of Cruise Lines) in Arlington, VA.
-In that capacity, Molly represented the $10 billion cruise industry in everything from complex regulatory and policy issues to crisis communications for such events as cruise ship fires, post-9/11 security issues, and the Norwalk virus outbreaks.
+In that capacity, Molly represented the $10 billion cruise industry in everything from complex regulatory and policy issues to crisis communications for such events as cruise ship fires, post-9/11 security issues, and the Norwalk Virus outbreaks in 2002.